modin-project/modin/docs/developer/architecture.rst

 Supported Execution Engines and Storage Formats
 '''''''''''''''''''''''''''''''''''''''''''''''

-This is the list of execution engines and in-memory formats supported in Modin.
+This is a list of execution engines and in-memory formats supported in Modin.
 If you would like to contribute a new execution engine or in-memory format, please see the documentation page on :doc:`contributing </developer/contributing>`.